LatouCR/artisan/README.md

 ## How do I deploy this?

-Follow our deployment guides for [Vercel](https://create.t3.gg/en/deployment/vercel), [Netlify](https://create.t3.gg/en/deployment/netlify) and [Docker](https://create.t3.gg/en/deployment/docker) for more information.
+Follow our deployment guides for [Vercel](https://create.t3.gg/en/deployment/vercel)